Rush Limbaugh on a roll, undeterred, unstoppable, a bulwark of conservatism.

 But look, let's go back to the original premise.

-African American students almost sixty times as likely as white students to be expelled for serious disciplinary in uh infractions.
+Almost 60 times as likely, African American students, almost 60 times as likely as white students to be expelled for serious disciplinary infractions.

-Now how and why does a monopoly, public screw system, dominated and run by Democrats and liberals, allow this to happen.
+Now, how and why does a monopoly, public school system, dominated and run by Democrats and liberals, allow this to happen?

 How can this happen?